Chest Tube Placement (Thoracostomy) and Pleurodesis

 Two thin membranes line the pleural space — one wraps around the lungs and another lines the inner wall of the chest.
 The space between these two membranes is usually filled with a small amount of lubricating fluid that helps the lungs move within the chest cavity during breathing.

 Certain conditions and diseases may cause excess air, blood or extra fluid to collect in the pleural space.
 This may compress or collapse the lung, making it difficult to breathe.
+A chest tube helps remove the excess fluid or air and allows the lung to expand, making breathing easier.

 Your doctor may decide that you require long-term fluid drainage.
 If this is the case, you will receive a tunneled pleural drainage catheter.